ASchopenhauer/Project_Music_Generation/state_of_the_art/GANSynth.md

 ### Etat de l'art :

-* autoregressive models (WaveNet) : solve the scale problem by focusing on the finest scale possible (a single audio sample) and rely upon external conditioning signals for global structure. slow sampling speed.
+* autoregressive models (WaveNet) : solve the scale problem by focusing on the finest scale possible (a single audio sample) and rely upon external conditioning signals for global structure. slow sampling speed. currently the state of the art in generative modeling of audio.
 * GANs : great recent success at generating high resolution images. achieve both efficient parallel sampling and global latent control
 * attempts to adapt image GAN architectures to generate waveforms in a straightforward manner fail to reach the same level of perceptual fidelity as their image counterparts
+* WaveGAN : the current state of the art in waveform generation with GANs

 ### This work :

 * exploring effective representations for non-causal convolutional generation ad typical found in GANs
+* the musically-desirable goal of achieving independent control of pitch and timbre.

 ### Sound